Visa Guide for Non-EU Citizens in Denmark | exploringdenmark

 Frequently Asked Questions

-No. You must apply for a residence/work permit from your home country and wait for approval before entering for work.
+No. Apply for a work permit from abroad and await approval before entering for employment.

-Yes, with a Danish residence permit you can visit other Schengen countries for up to 90 days in any 180-day period.
+With a Danish residence permit, you can visit other Schengen countries up to 90/180 days.